 Residents can use a variety of study designs for their written projects including, but not limited to, case series, meta-analysis or clinical trial.
 A medical education, medical history, quality improvement, or cost-effectiveness study may also be an appropriate project.

-Specially designed research resources and classes are made available to residents to acquire the skills necessary to complete their scholarly activity requirements and to prepare them for a lifetime of self-directed learning and enhanced competitiveness in the academic or job market arenas.
+Classes are made available to residents in the medical center to help them acquire the skills necessary to complete their scholarly activity requirements and to prepare them for a lifetime of self-directed learning and enhanced competitiveness in the academic or job market arenas.

 Special Research Tracks

-Residents especially interested in basic science or clinical research can apply for the highly competitive ABIM Research Pathway or the personally tailored Clinical Scholar Program (Clinschop).
-(Clinschop).
-Clinschop is open to selected 2nd year residents, affording them a four-month block of time dedicated to research, clinical teaching courses, didactics and continued clinical training.
+Residents with extensive previous experience in basic science or clinical research can apply for the highly competitive ABIM Research Pathway.
+The personally tailored Clinical Scholar Program (Clinschop) is open to competitively selected 2nd year residents, affording them a four-month block of time dedicated to course work in research, clinical teaching and time to pursue their research.

 Support of Resident Research